 I love houses and apartments with big windows, huge windows even.
 They make every room look spacious and open, light-filled and wide.
 Well, I know where this preference of mine comes from.
 I grew up in a big city where the neighbors were close, very close.

 We ended up closing the window shutters or using heavy curtains in order to keep our privacy which in turn made our anyway small apartment look even smaller.
-So, in case you face a same or similar situation, what can you do to have both: light and privacy?
+What can you do to have both: light and privacy?
 There is fortunately an answer to this requirement: Window privacy films.

 There are so many advantages of having large windows.
 One I like is that it allows to connect better with the outdoors.
 When living in a tiny house this might be a very important factor.
 It‘s almost like having no glass between you and the outer world, a flowing openness that might reflect inner openness.

 Also natural light allows your plants to grow naturally and your pets to be happy and healthy – not to mention yourself!
 Even more so in those dark winter months.
 It‘s known that exposure to natural light boosts energy and mood.
 And large windows allow passive solar gain, a very essential effect in colder climates.